kglw-dot-net/phase1/blog/_posts/a conversation with The King Gizzard professor.md

 Dr. Barry Hill:
 They've done it really well.
 I know musicians from all different walks of life, like in the classical music scene as well.
 Australian classical musicians are playing in half the orchestras around Europe, and they’re the key musicians.
-My friend, Joseph Tawadros the Oud player, went directly over to New York and recorded with really great musicians, and he's now got multiple ARIAs for World Music albums and doing stuff all over the world, because he developed an international network.
-I've got my friend <!--Waiting feedback-->Paul Cawley, who I met here and is an amazing audio engineer, he went over to Iceland and is now working with Björk and those sorts of people.
+My friend, _Joseph Tawadros_ the Oud player, went directly over to New York and recorded with really great musicians, and he's now got multiple ARIAs for World Music albums and doing stuff all over the world, because he developed an international network.
+I've got my friend <!--Waiting feedback-->_Paul Cawley_, who I met here and is an amazing audio engineer, he went over to Iceland and is now working with Björk and those sorts of people.
 To me, the thing about being an Australian artist is to recognize that the way to monetize your practice is to get overseas as quickly as possible.
 The limited success that I had with Amphibian, we sold more albums in Japan than we ever had here.
 It was the same sort of thing.
 We established a relationship with an independent international record label and then from there, you can expand out.
 Whereas trying to establish a relationship with an indie label here, there's just too many people involved to pay the bills.
 If you've spent the time developing your practice in Australia, you can't afford to pay a publicist, you can't afford to pay a tour manager, can't afford to pay a manager or a sound engineer.
 You just gotta go with whatever and do it yourself, which means it's a much slower process, much more frustrating and much more taxing on your band’s practice.

+_The Oud is a Lute-like Persian instrument that is approximately one thousand years old:_
+<iframe width="1903" height="768" src="https://www.youtube.com/embed/7LFhFt1PQjg" title="Oud - Vivaldi Four Seasons Summer 3rd Movement - Joseph Tawadros, Richard Tognetti & the ACO" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 W.B.T.G.
 Slinger:
 I'm always on the lookout for the post King Gizz generation, and there's one